 Labrador Iron Ore Royalty Corporation (“LIORC”) is an investment company, whose investments all relate to Iron Ore Company of Canada (“IOC”) and consist of a 15.1% equity interest in IOC, and a 7% gross overriding royalty and a 10 cent per tonne commission on all iron ore products produced, sold and shipped by IOC.
 LIORC does not control or operate IOC.
 However, LIORC is indirectly exposed to environmental, social and other risks arising from IOC’s operations.

 LIORC is committed to the protection of life, health and the environment for present and future generations.
-LIORC has an Environment and Sustainability Policy which sets out LIORC’s commitments with respect to the environment and sustainability related to its small direct impact on the environment through its one office and staff of four executive officers.
+LIORC has an Environment and Sustainability Policy which sets out LIORC’s commitments with respect to the environment and sustainability related to its small direct impact on the environment through its 355 square feet of office space shared by its three employees and the Chair of the Board.
+All four individuals engage in flexible work arrangements and regularly work from home.
 The policy also sets out LIORC’s due diligence and oversight of its IOC investments with respect to environmental and social risks.

 Investments in IOC